APIs, concepts, guides, and more

 }

 Here is an example of a task function that uses a RapidCode object.
-It randomly increments the average global, and moves the axis to it.
-It is important to check that the axis pointer exists before attempting to use it, otherwise it could cause a segmentation fault inside the task manager.
+It reads a simulated sensor value, then moves the axis to it.

 {